 Balogh holds a Master of International Relations from the Corvinus University of Budapest and a Master of Politics and Societies in Europe from the Institut d'Etudes Politiques de Paris.
 A Hungarian national, she speaks fluent English and has a good knowledge of French.
 She is based in BSA's Brussels office.

-Director, Government Affairs, EMEA
+Director, Policy - EMEA

 Thomas Boué oversees the BSA | The Software Alliance’s public policy activities in the Europe, Middle East and Africa region.
 He advises BSA members on public policy and legal developments and advocates the views of the ICT sector with both European and national policy makers.
 He leads on security and privacy issues as well as broader efforts to improve levels of intellectual property protection and to promote open markets, fair competition, and technology innovation in new areas such as cloud computing.